hardiksarkar/Snake-Game/README.md

 5. As the snake eats apples, it grows longer, increasing the challenge.
 6. Keep playing to achieve a high score by eating as many apples as possible.

+## Technologies Used

+- Java
+- Object-Oriented Programming (OOP) principles
+- Java Swing for the GUI

 ## Functionalities

-- Snake Movement: Control the snake's movement using the arrow keys on your keyboard.
+- Snake Movement: Control the snake's movement using the arrow keys (up, down, left, right).
-- Apple Collection: Guide the snake to eat apples on the game board to increase its length and score.
-- Collision Detection: The game detects collisions between the snake's head and body, triggering the game over condition.
-- Scoring: Keep track of your score based on the number of apples eaten.
-- Continuous Gameplay: The game allows the snake to pass through boundaries and reappear on the opposite side, creating a continuous playing experience.
+- Apple Consumption: The snake grows longer and scores points when it eats an apple.
+- Game Over and Restart: If the snake collides with its own body, the game is over.
+You can restart the game by clicking the "Restart" button.
+- High Score Tracker: The game keeps track of the highest score achieved during gameplay.

 ## Screenshots